finos/legend-engine/docs/store/extensions/Relational/database-integration-tests/README.md

     If you want to mark a broken feature as unsupported/ignored, you need to fail the pure code with a message starting with '[unsupported-api] '.

     If the feature works, but is not in line with standard defined in test suite, you can mention the appropriate test suite fn as deviating from standard in \<dbType\>TestSuiteInvoker.pure.
 You should use this procedure only if a lot of users depend on that feature, and fixing could break existing use cases.
-Feature should be gradually deprecated and removed.
+Such feature should be gradually deprecated and removed.

     Sometimes, test-suite test could be failing, because it is not written in a dbType agnostic manner.
 In those cases, fixing the suite itself would be the right thing to do.